SCIENTIFIC WORKING GROUP FOR THE

 It is the goal of a laboratory's drug analysis program to provide the customers of the laboratory's services access to quality drug analysis.
-It is the goal of these recommendations in PART IV A to provide a quality framework for management of the processing of drug casework, including handling of evidentiary material, management practices, qualitative and quantitative analysis and reporting.
+It is the goal of these recommendations in PART IV A to provide a quality framework for management of the processing of drug casework, including handling of evidentiary material, management practices, analysis and reporting.
 These are minimum recommendations for practice.

 The term evidence has many meanings throughout the international community.
 In this document it is used to describe drug exhibits that enter a laboratory system.

 A documented quality management system shall be established and maintained.

 2.1 Personnel responsible for this shall be clearly designated and shall have direct access to the highest level of management concerning laboratory policy.